Sulfur dichloride (SCl2) Lewis dot Structure, Molecular Geometry, Polarity, Bond angle, hybridization

 Molecular geometry is the way of arrangement of atoms in molecules.
 By looking at the lewis structure of SCl2 many assume that it has a linear shape but they are wrong Because it is one of the biggest limitations in Lewis’s theory as it does not help to determine the accurate shape of molecules.

 So, for overcoming this problem VSEPR (Valence shell electron pair repulsion) theory comes to determine the molecular shape of chemical compounds.

-Also, there are asymmetric charges distribute around the central atom due to this.
-The repulsion generated by these lone pair electrons on the central atom causes the SCl2 molecule to become bent.
+Also, there are asymmetric charges distributed around the central atom, due to this, the repulsion generated by these lone pair electrons on the central atom causes the SCl2 molecule to become a bent geometrical structure.